hydramod/link-autos-ireland-project-1/README.md

   ![Link Autos Ireland Landing Page](/docs/images/landing%20page.png)

+  The values section of the Link Autos Ireland homepage is a crucial part of the website's design and messaging.
+It briefly summarizes the core values that the company stands by, helping to establish a clear brand identity and connect with potential customers.
+Each core value is accompanied by a high-quality image that reinforces the message and adds visual interest.
+The values section is placed directly beneath the landing page, making it easy for visitors to access and understand the company's priorities.
+By clearly communicating its values, Link Autos Ireland sets itself apart from its competitors and helps to build trust with potential customers.

   - Values section
     - Briefly summerises core values that link autos stands by
     - high quality image to go with each core value section